 Intended outcome Success criteria 1.
 Attendance: To improve our whole school attendance rates particularly targeting PP students with low attendance and addressing individual barriers to attending school.
-Whole school attendance to improve to pre- pandemic level of 96%, including students eligible for PP. Students and parents are able to clearly articulate how they have been supported to attend school.
-2. Persistent Absence: To improve our persistent absence rates, reducing the gap between PP and Non-PP students with personalised and bespoke support for the student and parents/carers.
+Whole school attendance to improve to prepandemic level of 96%, including students eligible for PP. Students and parents are able to clearly articulate how they have been supported to attend school.
+2. Persistent Absence: To reduce our persistent absence rates with personalised and bespoke support for the student and parents/carers.
 Persistent Absence significantly improves to below 10% or less leading to improved outcomes at KS4.
 3. Levels of Literacy & Numeracy: To improve the reading ages and numeracy levels through a targeted and specific range of interventions and support by specialist teachers.
 Students with reading ages which are below chronological age receive appropriate and timely intervention to ensure closing of the gap between PP and non-PP students.
 Whole school literacy and oracy approaches develop familiarity and comprehension of academic and subject specific language supporting overall outcomes for students.
-4. Achievement Gap: Reduce the attainment/ progress gap between PP and Non-PP students by ensuring quality first teaching, supported by additional support, focus, attention and intervention for PP students.
+4. Achievement Gap: Improve outcomes for Pupil Premium students by ensuring quality first teaching, supported by additional support, focus, attention and intervention for PP students.
 Reduction in the gap in attainment/progress measures between PP and Non-PP students leading to improved outcomes and progression at KS4/5 and beyond Post-16.
 5. Readiness for Learning: To raise the aspirations of our students through assertive mentoring, improved rewards and incentives.
 PP students will have increased aspirations, improved behaviour and attendance, and where applicable reduced suspensions.

-6. Parental Engagement and Communication: Creatively improve parental engagement of PP students

-The variety of parents evening attendance and day to day communication with parents of PP students will improve.
+6. Parental Engagement and Communication: Further improve parental engagement of PP students The variety of parents evening attendance and day to day communication with parents of PP students will improve.
 Increase positive communication between home and school.
-E.G. Weekly bulletin, Social media, Tutor Evenings, C2S, FSM voucher analysis.
+E.G. Weekly bulletin, Social media, Tutor Evenings, C2S, FSM voucher analysis, G4S usage.